Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Account/README.md

 > **Note:**
-> You need to deploy Your Azure Video Analyzer for Media Account in the same location (region) as the associated Azure Video Analyzer for Media account exists.
+> You need to deploy Your Azure Video Analyzer for Media Account in the same location (region) as the associated Azure Media Services(AMS) account exists.

 ### mediaServiceAccountResourceId

 * Type: string

-* Description: The Resource ID of the Azure Video Analyzer for Media Account.
+* Description: The Resource ID of the Azure Media Services(ANS) resource.

 * Required: true